ScriptFUSION/Porter/README.md

 ### Provider registry

 Porter acts as a provider registry; before data can be imported from a provider it must be registered with Porter.
-The tagging system is provided to distinguishing between provider instances of the same type, for scenarios where more than one instance of a specific provider is needed.
+The tagging system is provided to distinguishing between provider instances of the same type, for scenarios where the same provider is needed with different configurations.

 * `registerProvider(Provider, string|null $tag)` &ndash; Registers the specified provider optionally identified by the specified tag.
 A tag is any user-defined identifier used to distinguish between different instances of the same provider type.
 * `getProvider(string $name, string|null $tag)` &ndash; Gets the provider matching the specified class name and optionally a tag.